-Orion's activities in adoption of REACH and CLP legislation
+Adoption of REACH and CLP legislation in Orion

 Fermion is the part of the Orion Group that is subject to the provisions of the REACH Regulation concerning Registration, Evaluation, Authorisation and Restriction of Chemicals which require Fermion to register all solvents and intermediate products imported or produced by the company in amounts of at least one tonne per year.
-All chemicals covered by the REACH legislation must be registered by the end of May 2018.
-Fermion has already registered many of its substances.
+All chemicals covered by the REACH legislation must be entered into the register by the end of May 2018.